alexmegadrive/rc-toys/README.md

 #### Commands

-- 'npm install' for installing dependencies
+- `npm install` for installing dependencies
-- 'npm run start' for starting in localhost
+- `npm run start` for starting in localhost
-- 'npm run dev' for building project to dist folder
+- `npm run dev` for building project to dist folder